-Evan Panich focuses his practice on white-collar and securities defense matters, health care fraud and abuse matters, and complex civil litigation.
+Evan Panich is a member of McDermott’s Health Litigation Team.
+He focuses his practice on health care fraud and abuse matters, white-collar and securities defense matters, and complex civil litigation.

-Evan defends individuals and public and private companies against various allegations, including violations of the False Claims Act, federal securities laws, and state law anti-fraud and electronic surveillance provisions.
+In addition to his health litigation practice, Evan defends individuals and public and private companies against various government enforcement actions, including violations of the federal securities laws and state law anti-fraud and electronic surveillance provisions.
 He also represents clients in various civil matters, including contract, intellectual property, employment and shareholder disputes.

 From 2013 to 2014, Evan served as a law clerk for the Honorable Denise J. Casper of the US District Court for the District of Massachusetts.
 In this capacity, he assisted Judge Casper in presiding over numerous trials, including a complex racketeering trial involving a notorious organized crime figure, and in drafting decisions in civil and criminal cases addressing novel issues under federal and state law.